 I am not a great fan of bingo, in fact, I hate it.
 Bingo has too much variance for my liking and the return to player (RTP) is not great either.
 However, I play free bingo nearly every day from the BuzzBingo free game.

-When auditing my accounts, sometimes I find some extra money or I find out that I lost some money for no obvious reason.
+When auditing my accounts, sometimes I find some extra money or I find out that I lost some money from matched betting mistakes.
 As I am £113 up in this category, I probably had a few best odds guaranteed (BOGs) that I did not notice.

 Matched betting income report summary